What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 GUIDE AND STYLE

 The tour leader speaks fluent English and Spanish.
 The tour is conducted in English.
-Custom booked tours can be arranged in other main languages for single language groups.
+Custom booked tours can be arranged in other languages for single language groups.

 The tour leader has lots of experience working with photographers and getting them into situations and conditions to take great photos.
 He or she understands the needs of photographers.
 This is his main skill, don't expect the tour leader to be able to offer technical help on photographing.
 This tour is not about tutoring, it's about life, people, situations, moments - and making those things happen for the 'real' photographers on the tour.